- March 30, 2016

 About

-Epistory: Typing Chronicles is a single player role playing game with a fantasy theme.
-It was developed by Fishing Cactus and was released on September 30, 2015.
+Epistory: Typing Chronicles is a single player open world role playing game with a fantasy theme.
+It was developed by Fishing Cactus and was released on March 30, 2016.
 It received mostly positive reviews from critics and overwhelmingly positive reviews from players.

-- Adaptive difficulty that adjusts to the player's typing speed, making it accessible for both beginners and experienced typists.
+- Adaptive difficulty that caters to a wide range of typing skills, making it accessible and challenging

 Epistory - Typing Chronicles Review